-Cathy: "I want you and you and nothing but you/Miles and piles of you/Finally I'll have something worthwhile/To think about each morning/You and you and nothing but you/No substitution will do/Nothing but fresh, undiluted and pure/Top of the line and totally mine!
+Cathy: I want you and you and nothing but you Miles and piles of you Finally I'll have something worthwhile To think about each morning You and you and nothing but you No substitution will do Nothing but fresh, undiluted and pure Top of the line and totally mine!

 She also mentions how disappointed she was that her last boyfriend left her with nothing but a "heartfelt letter".
 The fact that Cathy's pure, unadulterated love for Jamie has been so twisted by the end of their relationship and that she sees none of it coming is heartbreaking enough, but what's worse is that Jamie's final song, "I Could Never Rescue You", is him writing a 'heartfelt' (whether this is true is debatable) letter to inform Cathy that he is leaving her after 5 years of being together.
 Poor, poor Cathy. * sob*

-Every single time Jamie and Cathy express how happy they are in their relationship (Hi there, Shiksa Goddess and A Part Of That!), because you know from the first fucking line in the show that it's all gonna crumble.
+Every single time Jamie and Cathy express how happy they are in their relationship ("Shiksa Goddess" and "A Part Of That!"), because you know from the first fucking line in the show that it's all gonna crumble.

-I always found 'A Part of That' perfectly fine until the last bit of the song.
+I always found "A Part of That" perfectly fine until the last bit of the song.
 Something about the way Sherie Rene Scott sings, "I'm a part of that, aren't I?" seems to bring up a lot of self-doubt, which is then confirmed when we realise just how emotionally distant Jamie and Cathy are from each other.